Mike Wanagat's Joint Replacement Surgery at Firelands Regional Medical Center

 “While I was in the hospital a physical therapist showed me exercises to strengthen my hip and how to use a walker.
 I used the walker for about five weeks and a cane for a few weeks after that.”

 Today, Mike is pain free and has total mobility in his hip.
 “I told some friends the other day that I’m 110% better.
-Since my surgery I’ve rewired a couple of kitchens and have been getting around with no problems at all.
+Since my joint replacement surgery I’ve rewired a couple of kitchens and have been getting around with no problems at all.
 I feel great; I wished I would have had the surgery sooner.”

 Learn about the orthopedic services provided by Firelands Physician Group Sandusky Orthopedics today.